Translate

 Ellie shook her head, backing away.
 “No, I don’t want that.”

-“It’s already begun,” he said quietly, his voice barely more than a whisper.
+“It’s already begun,” he said quietly.
 “Once you notice the silence, it never stops growing.”

 Panic surged in her as she turned and hurried away, back into the market, hoping to hear the buzz of other people’s thoughts again.
 But there was nothing.
 Just silence.